Skip to content

 Classification of veterinary medicines

-4.4 POM-V medicines must be prescribed by a veterinary surgeon, who must first carry out a clinical assessment of the animal under their care.
-(See below for RCVS interpretations)
+4.7 POM-V medicines must be prescribed by a veterinary surgeon, who must first carry out a clinical assessment of the animal under their care. (see below for RCVS interpretations.)

-4.8 There are five schedules of controlled drugs under the Misuse of Drugs Regulations 2001, each subject to a variety of different controls, including, for example: schedule 1 - possession requires a Home Office licence; schedule 2 - drugs obtained and supplied must be recorded in a register for each drug; schedule 2 and 3 - prescriptions are subject to additional requirements; and, schedule 4 and 5 - drugs are subject to fewer controls.
+4.11 There are five schedules of controlled drugs under the Misuse of Drugs Regulations 2001, each subject to a variety of different controls, including, for example: schedule 1 - possession requires a Home Office licence; schedule 2 - drugs obtained and supplied must be recorded in a register for each drug; schedule 2 and 3 - prescriptions are subject to additional requirements; and Schedule 4 and 5 - drugs are subject to fewer controls.
 Veterinary surgeons should take extra care when prescribing controlled drugs, to ensure that the medicines are used only for the animals under treatment.

 Under care

-This section provides guidance on what it means to have an animal under your care and what is required when carrying out a clinical assessment before prescribing POM-Vs. This section also includes a requirement for veterinary surgeons to be able, on a 24/7 basis, to physically examine animals under their care, or attend the premises in the case of production animals, equines, farmed aquatic animals and game, should it become necessary.
+This section provides guidance on what it means to have an animal under your care and what is required when carrying out a clinical assessment before prescribing POM-Vs and veterinary medicinal products under the cascade.
+This section also includes a requirement for veterinary surgeons to be able, on a 24/7 basis, to physically examine animals under their care, or attend the premises in the case of production animals, equines, farmed aquatic animals and game, should it become necessary.

-4.9 According to the Veterinary Medicines Regulations 2013 (VMRs), to prescribe POM-Vs, a veterinary surgeon must carry out a clinical assessment of the animal and the animal must be under their care.
+4.12 To prescribe POM-Vs or veterinary medicinal products under the cascade a veterinary surgeon is required to carry out a clinical assessment of the animal and the animal must be under their care.
 The terms 'clinical assessment' and 'under…care' are not defined by the VMRs, however the RCVS has interpreted them in the following way.

-4.11 Where a veterinary surgeon is not able to provide this service set out in paragraph 4.10 themselves, another veterinary service provider may do so on their behalf.
+4.14 Where a veterinary surgeon is not able to provide the service set out in paragraph 4.13 themselves, another veterinary service provider may do so on their behalf.
 It is the veterinary surgeon’s responsibility to make these arrangements and it is not sufficient for the client to be registered at another practice.
 This arrangement should be in line with paragraphs 3.4 -3.6 of Chapter 3: 24-hour emergency first-aid and pain relief, made in advance before veterinary services are offered and confirmed in writing as part of the conditions of service agreed by the client.
-Veterinary surgeons should provide clients with full details of this arrangement, including relevant telephone numbers, location details, when the service is available and the nature of service provided.
+Veterinary surgeons should provide clients with full details of this arrangement and make this information publicly available, including relevant telephone numbers, location details, when the service is available, and the nature of service provided.

-4.13 A clinical assessment is any assessment which provides the veterinary surgeon with enough information to diagnose and prescribe safely and effectively.
-A clinical assessment may include a physical examination, however this may not be necessary in every case.
+4.16 A clinical assessment is any assessment which provides the veterinary surgeon with enough information to diagnose and prescribe safely and effectively.
+A clinical assessment may include a physical examination; however, this may not be necessary in every case.

-4.14 Whether a physical examination is necessary for the prescription of POM-Vs is a matter for the veterinary surgeon’s judgement depending on the circumstances of each individual case (please note that the Animals (Scientific Procedures) Act 1986 should be followed where it applies).
+4.17 Whether a physical examination is necessary for the prescription of POM-Vs or veterinary medicinal products under the cascade is a matter for the veterinary surgeon’s judgement depending on the circumstances of each individual case (please note that the Animals (Scientific Procedures) Act 1986 should be followed where it applies).
 When deciding whether a physical examination is required, the following factors are relevant, however veterinary surgeons should note this list is not exhaustive:

 d.
 When the animal was last physically examined by a veterinary surgeon, or premises physically inspected in the case of production animals, farmed aquatic animals or game